askahana/DotNetDynamosV2/README.md

 * Admin Login : IAdminLogin
 * Customer Login : ICustomerLogin

+There are two different login systems and they implements IAdminLogin and ICustomerLogin.
 The login method runs in a while loop, where the user is asked to insert username and password.
 If username is valid, the user will be asked for password.
 And when both username and password are the same as one of those in Dictionary, then it returns a value which identifies each user.
 With this value, you can access each users information, such as accounts.

 * CustomerManager(Menu) : ICustomerMenu
 * AdminManager(Menu) : IAdminMenu

 For menus, switch-statement was used.
 There are 6 choices for customer and 5 choices for administrator.
 The user is then directed to the method according to their choice.

-* ICustomer
-* Account
+* ShowBalance

+  This is to show balance on each account.
+There are four methods.

 * InterestManager

 * LoanManager

 * RegisterUser

 * RegisterNewAdmin

+  Same as RegisterNewCustomer

 * RegisterNewCustomer

-* CustomerManager(Menu)
-* AdminManager(Menu)

-* DataManager
 * Transfer Money
-* ShowBalance

 * Converter

   This calss is to convert currency from one to another.
 There are two fields for currency rate,